mike-duvall/kanban-now-card-service/README.md

 This is a basic service for handling Kanban cards for my web app I'm calling KanbanNow.

-It's currently only for my personal use and use by a few beta testers.
+KanbanNow is currently only for my personal use and use by a few beta testers.

-This is my first foray into building a microservice.
+I have a version of KanbanNow that is working, but it's a monolithic design with all

-The current implementation returns only the postponed cards for a specific board.
+functionality in one WAR file.

-I will be adding more functionality soon and over time.
+Over time I am migrating the service functionality into separate micro-services.

-## Notes
+This service is the first such service.

-This service was originally cloned from: https://github.com/liorhar/dropwizard-gradle
+The current implementation only handles card postponement functionality.